Igor-Kuts/Projects/README.md

 #### Added
 - 'dfs_find_bridges.ipynb': Bridge / cut edge is any edge in a graph whose removal increases the number of connected components.
-- 'dfs_find_artPoints.ipynb': Articulation point / cut vertex is any node in the graph whose removal increases the number of connected components.
+- 'dfs_find_artPoints.ipynb': Articulation point / cut vertex is any node in a graph whose removal increases the number of connected components.

 ### May 6, 2023